 Be a part of one of the most exciting, educational, and personally rewarding experiences imaginable!
 The School of Hotel and Restaurant Management at Northern Arizona University offers an array of study abroad trips – a chance to earn college credit while living and traveling overseas.
 Learn more about our programs offered below.
 Two of our most popular trips are the Discovering Gastronomy trip and the Summer Study in Europe trip.
-For other study abroad options, visit the Center for International Education’s page.
+For additional study abroad options, visit the Center for International Education’s page.

 A Study of French Terroir and Tradition

-A three-week, three-credit course in France beginning in late May through mid June.
+A three-week, three-credit course in France beginning in late May through mid-June.

 Gastronomy is the study of food and culture.
 This intimate immersion program is carefully designed to unveil the culture, cuisine, history, tradition, and terroir of France.
 We will be visiting 1 to 3 star Guide Michelin restaurants and various traditional French food and beverage producers.
 A sample of the places we will be visiting include:

 - Laurent-Perrier Champagne